UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

         is-isometry-convergent-cauchy-approximation-Complete-Metric-Space A)
 ```

-### The map from a cauchy approximation in a metric space to its convergent sequence is short
+### The map from a cauchy approximation in a metric space to its convergent approximation is short

 ```agda
 module _